 “THE DOORS” (ie the borders) “of Egypt rise so solid that they will not open either for the Westerners, nor for the Orientals, nor for those of the North and even for those of the South”.
 So says an inscription carved on a tomb of a pharaoh who lived in the third millennium BC.
 When still most of the populations of the Mediterranean basin lived in their primitive state, Egypt was already a powerful monarchy.

-According to Abbreviationfinder, the ancient Egyptian monarchy had a very long life: its history goes almost from 3400 to 525 BC.
+According to Abbreviationfinder, an acronym site which also features history of Egypt, the ancient Egyptian monarchy had a very long life: its history goes almost from 3400 to 525 BC.
 They are therefore almost 3000 years, during which a great number of pharaohs, belonging to as many as 26 dynasties, succeeded the throne.

 Scholars have succeeded in establishing three distinct periods in ancient Egyptian history, each of which takes its name from the city where the capital of the kingdom was later placed.

 The Nile was the most responsible for the form of government that the Egyptians had since ancient times.
 The various tribes into which the Egyptian people were divided, soon realized that their existence depended only on the periodic flooding of the Nile.
 And they also realized that that river did not give free its benefits: great works were needed: dams, embankments, canals, to make the excesses of the floods less ruinous.

 Of course, in order to be able to carry out such works, the work of a single tribe was not enough.
 So it was that at a certain moment the various tribes saw the need to unite under one head.
 Thus began the Egyptian monarchy.
 The first pharaoh of the Egyptian kingdom was Menes, to whom the foundation of the capital seems to be due, Memphis.
 From this city the first period of ancient Egyptian history took its name.